thammit/mail/Documentation/QuickStart/CreateMailing.rst

    .. include:: /Images/MailWizardSettings.rst.txt

-   On this page you can check or change the settings of the mail.
+   On this page you can check and change the default settings of the mail, which are defined in the :ref:`configuration module <configure-default-settings>`.
 Adding attachments is also possible.

    If done, click NEXT again to get to the category settings.